Know your enemies download

 - Develop a focused definition of the key questions you need answered;

-- Collect secondary information (print / web) and primary information (people);
+- Collect secondary information (print / web), primary information (people) and due diligence;

 - Analyse the information to generate findings, isolate patterns and create scenarios;